saper/isoc-wp/readme.markdown

 1. From the left-hand column, find the Posts section and click Edit or Add New
 2. Create or edit a post
 3. Add an Excerpt, which is visible on the home page.
-4. Assign it to the “Resources” category.
+4. Assign it to the "Resources" category.
 5. Add a Featured Image, if applicable.
 Image should be sized to 128px x 80px
 6. Save or Publish